KwatMDPhD/Human.jl/README.md

 I repeat the same processes described above for mice.

+### Thoughts

+I wonder why there is more `mice gene`s than `human gene`s.

+How many genes are there in mice anyways?

+It may be nice to plot the identified genes by gene families.

 ## Howdy :wave: :cowboy_hat_face:

 To report a bug, request a feature, or leave a comment (about anything related to this repository), just [submit an issue](https://github.com/KwatMDPhD/get_human_gene.pro/issues/new/choose).